May Day – NYC Cops Are Out of Control

 I wanted to put a little time and distance between the event and writing about it, both so I could cool down and reflect on some of the coverage of the event.

-Well, it’s been a week and I’ve moved on to other work, took and deep breath, and read Chris Hedges’ piece, “The People’s Bishop”, which again ratified my take on things.
+Well, it’s been a week and I’ve moved on to other work, took a deep breath, and read Chris Hedges’ piece, “The People’s Bishop”, which again ratified my take on things.

 So, now I will write about what I saw and felt that day.